Yooseok Lim

 Hi!
 I am currently working as a researcher at Seoul National University Hospital.

 I received an MS in Industrial and Information Systems Engineering from Soongsil University in South Korea in 2024.
 Fortunately, I was advised by Prof. Sujee Lee (currently at SKKU).
+I am currently working with Prof. Hyun-Lim Yang, and Prof. Byoungjun Jeon.

 Email / GitHub / Google Scholar / CV